-I) Validation Summary
+K) Validation Summary

-The validation summary page will notify you of any incomplete sections required.
-You will not be able to submit the application until all required fields are complete.
+In this section, any required fields in the application form that have not been completed will be detailed.
+You will not be able to submit the application until all required fields are completed.

-5. Submission of the Application
+4. Submission of the Application

 The application is ready for submission once the form has been validated on the validation summary page.
-This will also highlight any mentors who have yet to confirm their participation.
-The application may be submitted by the lead applicant, in this case, the NCHD.
+This will also highlight any supervisors who have yet to confirm their participation.
+Once the application has been validated, it may be submitted by the lead applicant, in this case the proposed scholar.

-The application will then be routed to any required signatories (mentors).
+The application will then be routed to any required signatories.
 The application will not be received by the Society until all signatories have approved it.
+In this case, primary supervisors are signatories.
 All signatories must approve the application before the application deadline.
-Please see below for more information.
+It is the responsibility of the lead applicant to ensure that signatories are given sufficient time to approve the application before the deadline.